10 things you need to know about dave

 From Section Boyz to Stormzy, there's no denying the powerful presence of South London rappers right now.
 Representing Streatham is monoymous rapper Dave aka Santan Dave or Dave Santan.
 Impressing hugely last May with his Youtube debutBlack Box, Dave has since clocked up over half a million hits with the darkly dynamic JKL+HYD, with his recent re-re-loadable Fire In The Booth hot on its hit-counter heels.
 A rapper's rapper, Dave's plaintive rhymes strike many chords, both beautifully righteous and jaw-droopingly raw.
 He's yet to give many interviews, so we sat down with the 17 year old to find out what makes him tick.
 Here are 10 things we learnt about Dave from Dave himself…

 "Dave, yeah.
 My full name is David.
 I tried to go by a tagname and it went awfully - people laughed at me!
 So I was like, forget about that, I'm just going to go with my name, Dave.
 I also go by Santan Dave.
 Or DaveSantan.

 2. Dave likes Anime

 "I like the whole culture.
 I've always like Dragonballz and Neruto, that kind of drawing.
 My older brother draws so he was always drawing Dragonballz characters and so I got into it from there.
+I jump into everything until I find one thing that I enjoy more than others.
 Around south London, people my age, it's a big thing to certain people because it's got this weird sense of freedom to it.
-You can do whatever you want.
+You can do ever you want.
 Characters can look however they want, there's no constraints with CGI or storylines.
 You create anything, a whole world.
 Anime is so different, it's such a sick thing because it's not from here.
-It's from a completely different world, not just the Japan/Asian influence, but the world within itself."
+It's from a completely different world, not just the Japan/ Asian influence, but the world within itself."

 3. Dave is a self-described dilettante